leoloso/leoloso.com/src/posts/end-of-the-nightmare-migrating-my-ecommerce-site-away-from-lemonsqueezy.md

 #### Double opt‑in emails not being sent

-In many cases, users simply would not receive the “double opt‑in” confirmation email when subscribing to the newsletter.
+Users would not receive the “double opt‑in” confirmation email when subscribing to the newsletter.

 ![LemonSqueezy double opt‑in emails not arriving](/images/lemonsqueezy/lemonsqueezy-email-support-double-optin.webp)